ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 * Distributed sort
 * etc...

-As long as you can find a way to express the solution to your problem in terms of a map function and reduce function, then the MapReduce framework will be able to help you.
+As long as you can find a way to express the solution to your problem in terms of a map function followed by a reduce function, then the MapReduce framework will be able to help you.
 The key points here are:

-* You must be able to split your input data into units between which there are no dependencies (E.G. the individual documents retrieved by a crawler from a set of web sites)
+* You must be able to split your input data into independent units between which there are no dependencies (E.G. the individual documents retrieved by a crawler from a set of web sites)
 * You must be able to write a map function that can be applied to these individual units of data ***in any order***
 * The identity of the relevant reduce worker is determined when the intermediate key/value pairs are passed through the hash algorithm during the shuffle phase.
 * The output of the reduce function(s) is/are the final analysed data from this run of the MapReduce framework